 Get in a band as soon as you can!
 Being accountable to your band mates is a sure way to stay motivated.
 Playing in a band can hardly be beat!
 It’s a 100 times more fun than a video game because it’s not a fantasy but reality!
 Nothing will motivate you more to get better as a drummer than making awesome music and being ready to play it in front of people.
 I’ve been in 35 bands and can tell you that the energy on stage is a 100 times greater than even the front row seats!
 I’ve helped a lot of young bands get going, so I can help you get there too.
 Bring your music buddies to your lesson and I’ll show you how to play together.
 Check out Passion Academy’s “Band Benefits” and Music Advisor’s “Top Benefits of Playing In a Band.”

 Video games are one of the biggest dream-robbers: I’ve been teaching drums full-time since 1998 and have seen the detrimental effects of increased video-gaming first hand.
-As the new and better gaming systems came out, I started to see a rise in ADHD, ADD, and other attention problems that have made it very difficult for many of my students to succeed not only in drumming but in any of their school subjects.
+As the new and better gaming systems came out, I started to see a rise in attention problems associated with ADHD, ADD, and ASD that have made it very difficult for many of my students to succeed not only in drumming but in any of their school subjects.
 I’ve had to design many more specialized methods to combat the decline in learning ability.
 I’ve collected the following research studies to help parents understand what educators and childhood development specialists have known all along – that excessive TV and video-game playing can have far-reaching and often irreversible consequences.
 The consensus is to allow no more than 2 hours a day of any fast-moving media source, i.e., phone, I-pad, car display, TV, or computer!
 See other recommendations at the bottom of this compilation.
 There are literally hundreds of research studies on this, but there’s enough here to take this seriously.
-For more about this, read the PDF file.
+For more about this, read the PDF file – Watch the video.

 Keep regularly feeding your dreams: If you stop watering a plant, it will die.
 If you stop putting wood on a fire, it will die.
 It amazes me how many parents and students have thought that taking a week or two off from lessons actually would have no effect!
 Or that skipping a few days won’t affect your motivation or ability!
 Life abhors a vacuum, so a lot of nonsense comes in to fill the void, and now you have to overcome inertia to get “back in the saddle and start riding again.”
 Keep stoking the coals to keep your fire hot!
 What you regularly feed your eyes and ears with feeds your heart.
 Out of sight, out of mind!
 Keep music playing everywhere you go, but don’t just listen to it – interact with it by singing the grooves or drum beats and at least air-drumming.
 Keep drum magazines laying around on coffee tables, the car, your backpack, and in the bathroom – and keep a pair of sticks there, too.
 Every time you watch TV, be taping on your legs, a practice pad, air-drum, or at least do your finger stick-waiving exercises.
 Create Youtube.com playlists for your phone or use my extensive Genre Info & Playlists to watch killer bands play killer songs, and there are many excellent teaching videos in addition to the teaching videos I have for this website.
 There is so much live music being played everywhere in Tucson, especially at The House of Bards, so get inspired!

 Keep your practice FUN to stay motivated – enjoy the journey: Here’s some ways I keep from getting stressed out during practice and making it so much more fun so I end up putting more time in.
-Click here to read the PDF file.
+Click here to read the PDF file – Watch the video.